learn-co-curriculum/dsc-regression-cart-trees-codealong/README.md

 ## Prediction and Evaluation

-So we see above, the default values for most hyperparameters.
-Kindly check the official doc for details on options available to you for growing regression trees.
+The output of the cell above shows us the default values for most hyperparameters.
+You are encouraged to check the official documentation for this class for details on options available to you for growing regression trees!

 We can now predict labels with previously unseen data and calculate mse.
 As an extra measure , we can also look at calculating the R-squared value to inspect the goodness of fit for our model.

 ```python
 from sklearn.metrics import mean_squared_error as mse
 from sklearn.metrics import r2_score